Azure/ResourceModules/docs/wiki/Fetching latest changes - Scenario 1 Module library only.md

 This process can be automated, by script or CI, if customization tasks are repeatable.
 # 5. Test and publish modules

-If you have customized your library without pushing the contributes on the public CARML repository, public modules are not tested with your customization, so you'll need to manage the test of your updated and customized modules.
+If you have customized your library without contributing on the public CARML repository, public modules are not tested with your customization, so you'll need to manage the test of your updated and customized modules.

 To automate the import of new code and speed up the test process we recommend to adopt [module library with the CI environment](./Getting%20started%20-%20Scenario%202%20Onboard%20module%20library%20and%20CI%20environment).